fmcgeough/fmcgeough.github.io/_posts/2024-09-02-ecto-telemetry.md

 from camel-case to snake-case.
 So, if your Ecto repo is called `MyApp.MyRepo` the event name is `[:my_app, :my_repo]`.

 You can set the event name yourself by using a `telemetry_prefix` on your Ecto Repo definition in your config files.
 For example, you might set the `telemetry_prefix` to `[:my_app, :ecto, :primary_db]` for a Repo associated with your primary database and `[:my_app, :ecto, :replica_db]` for your replica database.
+The event that Ecto generates will be your telemetry_prefix concatenated with `[:query]`.

 ## The Database Activity Event